-Nevertheless this kind faced, roly poly woman of Scots-African heritage from Jamaica, who to look at was almost the human embodiment of Beatrix Potter’s Mrs. Tiggy Winkle, (though she was the farthest thing from prickly) was extremely important to the redcoats of the Crimean Army.
+Nevertheless this kind faced, roly poly Jamaican woman of Scots-African descent, who to look at was almost the human embodiment of Beatrix Potter’s Mrs. Tiggy Winkle, (though she was the farthest thing from prickly) was extremely important to the redcoats of the Crimean Army.

-So much so that after the war when she was destitute, old friends and soldiers, happily contributed funds to keep “Mother” or “Mami” Seacole solvent, as any good sons would do for their mother.
+So much so that after the war when she was destitute, old friends and soldiers, happily contributed funds to keep “Mother” or “Mami” Seacole solvent, as any good son would.
 Their affection for her was demonstrated countless times during the war.

-Here officers made the place into a sort of informal club were they could relax, eat “comfort food” and buy little luxuries.
+Here officers had made a sort of informal club were they could relax, eat “comfort food” and buy little luxuries.
 Soldiers frequented the place as well and stopped in for a drink when they passed, rooms could be rented for functions and it was patronised by General’s, prince’s and humble line officers alike.

 Finding it was no problem, everyone knew were the “British Hotel” was.
 A straight shot up the muddy road from Kadikoi, a small village a mile north of Balaclava.
 Described as a metal shed with wooden huts attached, sitting dominant amongst the ramshackle habitations and tents, with smoke slowly rising from the kitchen stove and a Union Jack flying from a flagpole outside.
 No one could miss it.

-From the port the ground rises in a series of rolling hills, and then flattens onto a plateau, windy and frozen in winter, before dropping back down to Sevastopol.
-A grey brown landscape of grass, scrub and rock devoid of tree’s and rugged in its desolate beauty, was a sea of mud and snow in winter.
+From the port the ground rises in a series of rolling hills which flatten into a plateau before dropping back down to Sevastopol.
+A grey brown landscape of grass, scrub and rock devoid of tree’s and rugged in its desolate beauty, which turned into a sea of mud and snow in winter.
 The collection of buildings on this exposed high point naturally drew the eye.

 To the men of the varying regiments of the army, Mary, was mother, wife, sister and sweetheart.
 The surrogate woman in their lives, the phantasm of the girl they left behind them, who they might never see again.